 - How long will it be after their speech before you stand up?

 - What will they be talking about?

 Once the groom has found out the answers to these questions, he can shape his speech around them.
-For example, if the bride’s father has died (hopefully not during the speeches!), he can use that as a link to a toast to absent friends.
+For example, if the bride’s father has passed away, he can use that as a link to a toast to absent friends.

 If the bride is speaking after the groom, he could joke about her always having the last word.
 If the best man is speaking before the groom, it might be better for him toast the bridesmaids instead.